iodide-project/iodide/docs/contributing.md

 - You should have some familiarity with React, Redux, modern ECMAScript, or be willing to learn.
 - You should have some familiarity with how Git works, or be willing ot learn.

-## Development Workflow

-`npm run lint` will lint everything in `src/`.
-Please make sure all your contributions pass the linter.
-Running `make lint` will check for linting errors for code in `server/` and `make lintfix` will fix those errors.

-`npm run start` writes development versions of the Iodide app resources to `dev/`.
-To run your dev notebook, just open the file `dev/iodide.dev.html` in your browser.
-All changes to the code will be detected and bundled into `dev/`.

-In dev mode, resource paths are set to be relative to the `dev/` directory.
-Thus, when you export a notebook from a dev notebook, you need to be sure to save the exported HTML file in the `dev/` folder for the relative paths to correctly resolve the required js/css/font files.

-`npm run build`  will write deployable versions of the Iodide app resources to `prod/`.
-This builds just once, and does not watch your files for changes.

-The files built in prod mode have resource paths set to fixed web addresses, not relative paths (this is a required for exported notebooks to be portable).
-This means that if you open the file `prod/iodide.${VERSION}.html` in your browser, it will not load the js/css/font resources located in `prod/`, it will load them from the hard-coded web address (if they exist at that location).
-Once the js/css/fonts are uploaded to the matching URI, the file `prod/iodide.${VERSION}.html` (as well as any notebook exported from it) should run correctly from any local filesystem location or web address.

-`npm test` runs the test suite.
-If you are hoping to submit a PR for your changes, it is vital that the test suite passes.

 ### Landing a PR!

 We're excited to have you land your first PR!
 Some key guidelines for having a PR accepted: